techworkersco/techworkersco.github.io/.github/DOCUMENTATION.md

 ### Images

 All images **must** be placed in [`img/`](https://github.com/techworkersco/techworkersco.github.io/tree/master/img).

+> :bulb: Prefer `jpg` as it compresses better than other formats.

 > :warning: Be sure to run [ImageOptim](https://imageoptim.com/mac) on all images to reduce their file size.